Postrediori/MechanicsPrograms/README.md

 mkdir build && cd build
 cmake ..
 make
+make install
 ```

-After the successful build the binary of `{Project}`  will end up in `build/{Project}/`.
+After the successful build and running `make install` all binaries of  will end up in `bundle` directory.
-E.g. binary of `FEMSolve` can be launched from the build directory with the command
+E.g. binary of `FEMSolve` can be launched from the source directory with the command

 ```
-./FEMSolve/FEMSolve
+./bundle/FEMSolve
 ```

 ## Structure